vlang/vsl/deriv/README.md

 pub fn partial(f fn ([]f64) f64, x []f64, variable int, h f64) (f64, f64)
 ```

-This function computes the partial derivative of a multivariable function `f` with respect to a specified variable at the point `x` using the central difference method with a step-size of `h`.
-The partial derivative is returned in `result` and an estimate of its absolute error is returned in `abserr`.

-The function `f` should take an array of coordinates as input and return a single value.
-The `variable` parameter specifies the index of the variable with respect to which the partial derivative is to be computed.
+This function computes the partial derivative of the function `f` with respect to a specified variable at point `x` using step-size `h`.
+It returns the derivative in `result` and an error estimate in `abserr`.
+The function `f` should take an array of coordinates and return a single value.
+This method provides both the derivative and its error estimate. 📈

-The initial value of `h` is used to estimate an optimal step-size, based on the scaling of the truncation error and round-off error in the derivative calculation.
-The partial derivative is computed by converting the multivariable function into a univariate function for the specified variable and then applying the central difference method.

 ## References and Further Reading